 Anyone who has ever been involved in quality or project management would have heard the names Deming, Juran and Crosby.

-Their contributions have had long lasting ramifications and made us all think differently about what quality is, what it means and how to achieve it.
+Deming, Juran and Crosby's contributions have had long lasting ramifications and made us all think differently about what quality is, what it means and how to achieve it.